tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/购买指南/基础服务/快直播服务费用_intl_en.md

 </tr>
 </tbody></table>

-#### Details
+#### Billing details
 - Billable item: Downstream traffic consumed during LEB playback outside the Chinese mainland
 - Billing rules: Fees are calculated by multiplying the total traffic consumed in a day in a billing region by the unit price of the corresponding tier.

 #### Billing example
-- Assume that an LEB session lasted for 1 hour at a bitrate of 500 Kbps (This is the sum of the audio bitrate and the video bitrate.
-If you enable transcoding and specify a video bitrate, the sum of the audio bitrate and the specified video bitrate will be used for billing).
-If the session was watched by 100 viewers, the consumed traffic would be: 500/8 x 3600 x 100 = 22,500,000 KB = 22.5 GB.
+- Assume that the bitrate of a live streaming session was 500 Kbps (This is the sum of the audio bitrate and video bitrate.
+If you transcode the stream to a specific video bitrate, the sum of this video bitrate and the audio bitrate will be used for billing), and there were 100 concurrent viewers at the peak, the traffic consumed would be 500/8 x 3,600 x 100 = 22,500,000 KB = 22.5 GB.
 - Assume that you used the LEB service on January 4, 2022 and consumed 22.5 GB of downstream traffic.
 On January 5, 2022, you would be charged:
   0.1496 (USD/GB) x 22.5 (GB) = 3.366 USD.
-- By default, fees are billed by downstream usage.
-However, upstream usage will also be billed if the ratio of upstream usage to downstream usage is larger than 1:10 and the highest upstream bandwidth used in a day exceeds 100 Mbps.
-The same billing mode, list prices, and tiered pricing rules apply to LEB upstream usage and LVB downstream usage.
+- By default, fees are billed based on downstream usage.
+However, upstream usage will also be billed if the ratio of downstream traffic to upstream traffic is smaller than 10:1 and the peak upstream bandwidth used in a day exceeds 100 Mbps.
+The billing mode, list prices, and tiered pricing rules for upstream usage are the same as those for LVB playback.

 [](id:overseas_bandwidth)

 ### Bill-by-bandwidth
 #### Pricing
 We bill bandwidth usage outside the Chinese mainland by region on a daily basis and adopt a tiered pricing approach.
 You are charged for your peak bandwidth usage in a day.
 See below for the pricing tiers:

 <table>